visualizingthefuture/ethics-in-data-viz/README.md

 * Ask each group to share their redesign and show the better versions from the article
     * Discuss the misleading and confusing elements and if the group found something different than the article, it's a great chance to talk about differences in perspectives and the many ways to visualize the same data
     * If demonstrating a particular software, you could also demonstrate how to adjust scale and colors
+    * Some interesting themes that might come up in discussion: Who is the likely audience of this publication?
+What can they be expected to understand?

 ### Teaching tips for Redesigning Economist Charts
 * Depending on the experience level of the students, it may be beneficial to demonstrate or work through one of the examples as a class first